Setting up the Māori keyboard on your Windows computer

 Android

 The standard language package for most Android devices allows you to press and hold a vowel to select the macron version from the displayed menu, however this does not include ō for some users.
-A workaround for this is to add Te Reo Māori for predictive text in any app that uses a keyboard—you can do this in most Android devices by following these instructions:
+A workaround for this is to add Te Reo Māori for predictive text in any app that uses a keyboard.
+To do this on most Android devices:

-- Swipe the spacebar to change your predictive text language.
-Type in a word such as “toku”, and predictive text options appear, one of which is “tōku”
+5. Swipe the spacebar to change the predictive text language.
+Type in a word such as “toku”, and predictive text options appear, one of which is “tōku”.

-Note: Some devices will only allow installation of two predictive text languages
+Some devices will only allow installation of two predictive text languages.

 Enable AutoCorrect option for Māori Language in Windows 10

-- Check that your Māori keyboard is on.
+1. Check that the Māori keyboard is on.

-- Once you have closed and opened your Microsoft applications (Word, Outlook, etc.), AutoCorrect will place macrons.
+9. Once you have closed and opened the Microsoft applications (Word, Outlook, etc.), AutoCorrect will place macrons.

 Further information